Please visit our Admissions FAQ for more details about admission to the American Law Program.

 What kind of support do the LLMs receive?

 The Graduate and International Programs Office has an unwavering commitment to helping ensure the best experience for every student.
 LLMs receive dedicated academic guidance and counseling from the Director and Associate Director, who are also always available to help students with any issues or problems that arise, whether personal or academic.
-Early in the fall semester, LLMs are matched with JD students who serve as their “buddies,” to provide advice and support during the year.
 LLMs also have the support of a full-time career counselor assigned to work with them on their job searches.

 What social activities take place?

 LLM students not only learn a tremendous amount of law but they have enriching personal experiences—and a huge amount of fun!
 The Graduate and International Programs Office organizes frequent receptions and gatherings where students can interact with each other and other members of the law school community.
 Together, we explore Boston and New England—apple picking in the countryside during the fall; going to Bruins and Red Sox games; taking in theater, music and shows; and dining out in any of Boston’s myriad restaurants.
 As full members of the BU Law community, LLM students also partake in numerous non-classroom learning opportunities, such as faculty presentations, speakers’ series, and court watching trips; as well as social and extracurricular events with the JD students.
 LLM students are welcome to join BU Law’s numerous student organizations, as well as elect a non-voting representative to the Student Government Association (SGA).